alainwolf/DHANE/README.md

 ## ACKs

-All the credit goes to @lukas2511 and contributors for dehydrated.
+Most thanks go to @/github/lukas2511 and contributors for dehydrated.
 And to Let's Encrypt of course for encrypting the whole universe planet by planet.

-Empty lines, spaces and lines beginning with # are ignored.

-The DNS records can be in different domains, as long as **pdnsutil** is able to create records in it.